 Highly trained personnel in this laboratory perform semen analysis, sperm preparations for intrauterine insemination (IUI), cryopreservation of spermatozoa, and preparation of sperm for ART procedures.
 Sperm samples used for fertilization procedures are prepared using chemically balanced density gradients that give patients the optimal sperm characteristics for insemination.

-Certified by the College of American Pathologists, the Greenville Health System andrology laboratory contains leading-edge equipment, including a Sperm Class Analyzer (SCA).
+Certified by the College of American Pathologists, the Prisma Health andrology laboratory contains leading-edge equipment, including a Sperm Class Analyzer (SCA).
 The SCA assesses motion parameters of sperm.